kitspace/kitspace/README.md

 Help us build an open hardware repository of useful electronics projects!

+## pcb-stackup

+The renderings of the PCB files are made using [pcb-stackup](https://github.com/tracespace/pcb-stackup).
+You can get similar renderings and also inspect invdividual layers, using the [tracespace gerber viewer](http://viewer.tracespace.io).

 ## Get in touch

  - [Join Riot.im chat][riot.im] or IRC freenode#kitspace